This post originally appeared on Simply Designing. Thanks for hosting me, Ashley!

 What do you think?
 I love how mine has a bit deeper of a color and a little bit more shine to it than the one I saw online.
 So let’s chat about what I used and how I did it!

-Here’s what you need to make a tree stump side table:
+Here’s what I used to make a tree stump side table:

 (Affiliate links below!)